MicrosoftDocs/appcenter-docs/docs/diagnostics/upload-custom-crashes.md

 - `device`: required object with device characteristics
     - `appVersion`: required string with application version name, e.g. "1.1.0"
     - `appBuild`: required string with application build number, e.g. "42"
-    - `sdkName`": required string with name of the SDK.
+    - `sdkName`: required string with name of the SDK.
 Consists of the name of the SDK and the platform, e.g. "custom.platform"
     - `sdkVersion`: required string with version of the SDK in semantic versioning format, e.g. "1.2.0" or "0.12.3-alpha.1"
     - `osName`: required string with OS name, e.g. "android"
     - `osVersion`: required string with OS version, e.g. "9.3.0"